knoxite/website/content/docs/storage-backends/content.md

 #### Create a new Application

-To gather the **KeyID** and **applicationKey** you'll have to login to your account on [backblaze](https://www.backblaze.com) and go to the **App Keys** section.
+To gather the **keyID** and **applicationKey** you'll have to login to your account on [backblaze](https://www.backblaze.com) and go to the **App Keys** section.
 There you can click on the **Add a New Application Key** Button.

 {{<lbimg src="/images/backends/backblaze/backblaze_add_application_key_focus.png" title="add application key">}}

-After that you'll just need to fill in the name for your new application.
+After that you'll just need to fill in a name for your new application.
-Optionally you can only allow access to certain buckets.
+Optionally you can limit access to certain buckets.

 {{<lbimg src="/images/backends/backblaze/backblaze_create_new_key_focus.png" title="create new key">}}

-The generated **applicationKey** and **keyID** can now be used in knoxite's URL scheme.
+The generated **applicationKey** and **keyID** can now be used as part of the repository-URL.

 {{<lbimg src="/images/backends/backblaze/backblaze_key_created_focus.png" title="created key">}}